Strom Thurmond: First daughter with Carrie Butler

 Six months after Thurmond's death in 2003, Essie Mae Washington-Williams (1925–2013) publicly revealed she was his daughter.
 She was born on October 12, 1925, to Carrie "Tunch" Butler (1909 or 1910 – 1948), who had worked for Thurmond's parents and was 15 or 16 years old when she gave birth.

 Essie Mae Washington was raised by her maternal aunt and uncle, and was not told that Thurmond was her father until she was in high school, when she met him for the first time.
 She later married, took on the last name Washington-Williams, had a family, and retired as a Los Angeles Unified School District elementary school teacher with a master's degree.
 Though the Thurmond family never publicly acknowledged Washington-Williams as his daughter while he was alive, he helped pay her way through a historically black college in South Carolina and continued to give her financial support well into her adult life.
 Washington-Williams said she did not reveal she was Thurmond's daughter during his lifetime because it "wasn't to the advantage of either one of us".
 She kept silent out of respect for her father and denied the two had agreed she would not reveal her connection to him.

 After Washington-Williams came forward, the Thurmond family attorney acknowledged her parentage.
 Her name has been added to those of his other children on a monument to Thurmond installed at the statehouse grounds.
 Many close friends, staff members, and South Carolina residents had long suspected that Washington-Williams was Thurmond's daughter, as they had noted his interest in her.
-The young woman had been granted a degree of access to Thurmond more typical of a family member than to a member of the public.
+As a young woman, she was granted a degree of access to Thurmond more typical of a family member than a member of the public.

 Washington-Williams later said she intended to join the Daughters of the American Revolution, and did apply to join the United Daughters of the Confederacy, as she was eligible through her Thurmond ancestry.
 Thurmond was a member of the Sons of Confederate Veterans, a similar group for men.
 Her UDC application was not approved while she was alive.

 Washington-Williams died on February 4, 2013, in Columbia, South Carolina, at age 87.

 First marriage

 Thurmond was 44 when he married his first wife, Jean Crouch (1926–1960), in the South Carolina Governor's mansion on November 7, 1947.
 In April 1947, when Crouch was a senior at Winthrop College, Thurmond was a judge in a beauty contest in which she was selected as Miss South Carolina.
 In June, upon her graduation, Thurmond hired her as his personal secretary.
 On September 13, 1947, Thurmond proposed marriage by calling Crouch to his office to take a dictated letter.
 The letter was to her, and contained his proposal of marriage.
-Thirteen years later in 1960, Crouch died of a brain tumor at age 33; they had no children.
+Crouch died of a brain tumor in 1960 at age 33; they had no children.